 Formula For Calculating The Salary Of Singapore’s President

-The framework calls for the President to receive the same salary as the Prime Minister, with 13th month and AVC, but without the Performance Bonus and National Bonus, which works out to be 70% of the Prime Minister’s wage.
+The framework calls for the President to receive the same salary as the Prime Minister, with 13th month and AVC, but without the Performance Bonus and National Bonus, which works out to be 70% of the Prime Minister’s wage or $1.54 million.
+This also represents a reduction of 51% from 2010 levels.

 President’s Annual Salary = 70% of Prime Minister’s Annual Salary